Ideas of Māori origins

 The Kaimanawa wall

-Some theorists who claim there were pre-Māori civilisations in New Zealand believed this stone wall in the Kaimanawa State Forest provided evidence for their ideas.
-It was said that the ‘blocks’ indicated that it could have been built by an earlier culture.
+Some theorists who claimed there were pre-Māori civilisations in New Zealand believed this stone wall in the Kaimanawa State Forest provided evidence for their ideas.
+It was said that the ‘blocks’ indicated that it was built by an earlier culture.
 However, the wall is a natural phenomenon.
 The blocks are fractures that appeared as the rock cooled, over 330,000 years ago.

 New Zealand Herald